defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/print.md

 linkTitle: "Print Support"
 weight:  7
 description: >
-     Making it easier to print entire sections of documentation.
+     Making it easier to Print sections of documentation.
 ---

 Individual documentation pages print well from most browsers as the layouts have been styled to omit navigational chrome from the printed output.

-On some sites, it can be useful to enable a "print entire section" feature (as seen in this user guide).
+On some sites, it can be useful to enable a "Print section" feature (as seen in this user guide).
 Selecting this option renders the entire current top-level section (such as Content and Customization for this page) with all of its child pages and sections in a format suited to printing, complete with a table of contents for the section.

 To enable this feature, add the "print" output format in your site's `hugo.toml`/`hugo.yaml`/`hugo.json` file for the "section" type: